H́nh ảnh trang

 a moment of this example being imitated in every quarter of the country.

-Your own remarks upon this subject would be very acceptable to the public, and might be the means of making many converts to the syftem of innoculation.
+Your own remarks upon this subject would be ceptable to the public, and might be the means of making many converts to the system of innoculation.
 I am, Sir, yours, &c.
-A. B.

 Edinburgh, Sept.
 7, 1791.